h311d1n3r/Arion/README.md

 -DCMAKE_POSITION_INDEPENDENT_CODE=ON -DCMAKE_BUILD_TYPE=Debug -DCMAKE_DEBUG_POSTFIX=d
 ```

-It is higly recommended to use library versions on the exact same commits than lib/.
+It is higly recommended to use library versions on the exact same commits as lib/.
 Capstone > 6.0.0alpha is required.